 What you will need:

-- An iPod Touch with the latest version of ACME AC and the Socket mobile companion installed from the Catalog.
+- An iPod Touch (7th Gen) or iPhone running IOS 14 with the latest version of ACME AC and the Socket mobile companion installed from the Catalog.

 Using ACME Access Control

 Ensure that your iPod does not currently have any socket scanners listed as connected or not connected in IOS Bluetooth settings.
 If so, select "forget this device."

 Run the Socket Companion setup assistant to configure your scanner for IOS App Mode, be sure to follow every step until the process is complete*.

 Open the ACME AC app and log in with your username and password.